Reliable, Clean and Quiet Backup Power for Residential and Industrial On-Grid Users

 This calculation tells us that the average American home equipped with solar panels should have the ability to produce all of the required energy from the sun, provided the sun shines for at least 5 hours a day.

 In actual fact, the relationship is more complicated than this.
-The power output of solar panels is sensitive to the angle of the sun’s rays and accordingly don’t produce the maximum power output throughout the day even in consistent sunshine.
-The power output of solar panels is also sensitive to any barriers between the panel and the sun, for example, cloud, snow etc. Finally the energy requirement of the home does not typically coincide with the peak power output of the solar panels.
-This topic will covered in our next blog.
+The power output of solar panels is sensitive to the angle of the sun’s rays and accordingly doesn’t produce the maximum power output throughout the day even in consistent sunshine.
+The power output of solar panels is also sensitive to any barriers between the panel and the sun, for example, cloud, snow, etc. Finally, the energy requirement of the home does not typically coincide with the peak power output of the solar panels.